Archit-Shetty/Automata-Assistant-Bot/README.md

 ### 🔄 Query Flow:

 User Input — The user submits a message through the chat interface.
-Frontend → Backend — JavaScript (fetch API) sends the input to the Flask server.
+Frontend → Backend — JavaScript sends the input to the Flask server.
 Backend → AI — The server authenticates using the API key and sends the query to Gemini.
 AI Response — Gemini processes the query and returns a response.
 Backend → Frontend — The server sends the AI response back to the frontend.